 Galizia also explained where the hubs of such activity are and how tax havens exploit the underdeveloped contexts they situate themselves in.
 "People who live in the British Virgin Islands or Panama are paid a couple of hundred dollars per year, in exchange of their signatures.
 These are generally people with very low income such as waiters, bus drivers etc. and they are unaware of what they are doing."

-In the second part of his speech, Galizia showed how he makes use of public sources if he has a few names in hand.
-He said first thing he does is to search those names in trade registries.
-Galizia introduced a database called Open Corporates where there are the registrations of over 164 million companies from all around the world.
-He added: "Now that we see the Turkish trade registry is not involved in this database, we can move on to our second public source, which is the government gazettes.
+Galizia then proceeded to provide a practical demonstration of how he might use publicly available information to support his reporting.
+His first step is to search for names in trade registries such as OpenCorporates, which displays the registration of 164 million companies from around the world.
+Some countries, such as Turkey, are not included.
+His next step is to use government gazettes.
+"Now that we see the Turkish trade registry is not involved in this database, we can move on to our second public source, which is the government gazettes.
 There is this database where many government gazettes are collected, it is called 'Open Gazettes'.
 For example if I know for a fact that this person I am investigating has set up a company in France, I can search his name in the French government gazette."
-Galizia also mentioned Malta and some other countries have online platforms were where government contracts are published periodically, where journalists can see which companies were awarded how many government bids/tenders.
+Some countries such as Malta have online platforms where government contracts are periodically published, another useful tool which Galizia drew attention to.